KI Foundation & Funds: Frequently asked questions

 How do I find out the results?

-All applicants will be notified by e-mail after decision has been taken by the Board of Research.
+All applicants will be notified by e-mail after decision has been taken by the Committee of Research.

 When will I find out the results?